netscaler/netscaler-k8s-ingress-controller/docs/cd/canary-azure-pipline/canary-deployment-with-azure-pipelines.md

 ### Canary deployment using Netscaler VPX with Azure pipelines

-Citrix proposes a solution for canary deployment using Netscaler VPX and Citrix ingress controller with Azure pipelines for Kubernetes based applications.
+Citrix proposes a solution for canary deployment using Netscaler VPX and Netscaler ingress controller with Azure pipelines for Kubernetes based applications.

 ![canary-deployment](../../media/canary-blue-green.png)